-In connection with compensation decisions, our Compensation Committee, with the assistance of the Chairman and Chief Executive Officer and other Company employees, reviewed market compensation data of our peer group companies as reported by Radford, a division of Aon Consulting Inc., in the nationally recognized Radford Global Life Sciences Survey (formerly the Biotechnology Survey).
+In connection with compensation decisions in 2009 and compensation decisions that have been made to date in 2010, our Compensation Committee, with the assistance of the Chairman and Chief Executive Officer and other Company employees, reviewed market compensation data of our peer group companies as reported by Radford, a division of Aon Consulting Inc., in the nationally recognized Radford Global Life Sciences Survey.
 Our Chairman and Chief Executive Officer, in consultation with the Chairman of our Compensation Committee, selected the peer group of companies to be utilized for purposes of benchmarking, which included all companies in the survey with a total headcount of 150-499 employees.
-In total, there were approximately 650 public and private companies participating in the survey.
+In total, there were approximately 550 public and private companies participating in the survey.
 We use the peer group compensation data primarily to ensure that the total direct compensation for senior management is within a reasonable range of comparative pay of the peer group companies.
 While peer group market data provides a useful starting point for compensation decisions, our Compensation Committee also takes into account factors such as level of individual responsibility, prior experience and performance in arriving at final compensation decisions.